muhammadbeig/jmeter-clusters-on-aws/README.md

 				Example (run on jmeter client instance):
 				bash /usr/local/apache-jmeter-2.13/bin/jmeter -n -t test/script.jmx -Jclient.rmi.localport=4001 -R <jmeter-server-1-dns>,<jmeter-server-2-dns>..

-###Creating a custom cluster:
+### Creating a custom/named cluster:
-The only thing custom about a "custom cluster" is that its name is chosen by the you (user).
+The only thing custom about a "custom cluster" (named cluster) is that its name is chosen by the you (user).
 Other than that it is the same as a default cluster.

 				./jmeter-aws.sh --create-cluster-called "<alphanumeric-cluster-name>" --number-of-servers <number>
 				e.g.